marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes a Traffic Infraction in Maryland?

 Getting a Maryland ticket often means paying a fine, although the individual may also have to appear in court.
-For the former, paying a fine is tantamount to admitting wrongdoing.
+For the former, paying a fine is generally viewed as admitting wrongdoing.
 However, the offender may choose to contest the ticket in court if it is possible to prove reasonable cause.
 It is possible for individuals who cannot pay the full fine to petition the court to set up a payment plan.
 Bear in mind that this varies from county to county.

 Examples of Traffic Infractions in Maryland include: